Skip to content

 Biotechnology & Gene Editing

-Biotechnology achieved the lowest top-four concentration among all advanced technology domains studied, declining from 13.5% in 2007 to 4.6% by 2025 (through September).
+Biotechnology achieved one of the lowest top-four concentrations among all advanced technology domains studied, declining from 13.5% in 2007 to 4.6% by 2025 (through September).
 Subfield diversity nearly tripled from 0.32 in 1976 to 0.94 by 2025 (through September), a pattern consistent with the sequential emergence of new subfields from recombinant DNA to CRISPR-Cas9.

 Blockchain & Decentralized Systems

-Blockchain patent filings peaked in 2022 and subsequently declined, the only advanced technology domain in the study to reverse course.
+Blockchain patent grants peaked in 2022 and subsequently declined, exhibiting a pronounced boom-bust cycle.
 Top-four concentration rose to 26.3% during the 2018 boom before declining to 14.0% by 2024.

 Cybersecurity